 The limits of what can be published using the OCDS are usually defined by (1) absence of a legal mandate for publication and (2) challenges with data collection.

-The OCDS was also designed to maximize the utility of contracting information for:
+The OCDS was also designed to maximize the utility of contracting information for performing analysis on:

 However, the less information you publish, and the more incomplete the information, the less useful it will be for these objectives.

 For example, if your stakeholders are interested to monitor the integrity of the public procurement system, or its competitiveness, you will need data about bidders to be published.
 If your stakeholders want to monitor late payments to contractors, you will need to publish information about the dates that invoices are received and paid.

 We have prepared a list of procurement indicators related to key use cases that indicates which OCDS fields are needed for some of the most common goals.

 Regulations or policies might need to be changed to enable publication of additional information to increase the scope and coverage of your OCDS publication.

 In addition, you might have challenges collecting complete and accurate information.
 This challenge might have a variety of causes (poor compliance rates, lack of access to the internet, lack of incentives).
 If you are experiencing these challenges, OCP can help you think through approaches to improving the quality and completeness of the information you collect.

 Finally, you might have challenges transforming that information into the OCDS format and publishing it in a manner that is accessible and user friendly.
 For this, you can reach out to our Data Support Team.